 After the Procedure: You will be advised not to have sex for 4 weeks and rest for a 2-3 days after the procedure.
 Moreover, you are strongly advised against inserting any object into your vagina during this period.
 You may shower but are advised against taking baths for a few weeks after this procedure.
 In addition to this, you will be advised against performing any strenuous activities for one week.
 There is no need to worry If you notice a brownish discharge for 1-4 days after this procedure as it is normal.

 What are the risks of the LEEP Treatment?

 Some of the risks associated with the procedure have been listed below:

 - Preterm birth if pregnant when this procedure is done (always let your doctor know if you are pregnant or suspect so)

 - Scarring and changes to the cervix as a result of tissue removed.

-Though there may be risks, this procedure is very safe and there are rarely ever any complications.
+Though there may be risks, the LEEP treatment is very safe and there are rarely ever any complications.
 Hence it is often recommended by doctors.
 Consult with one of our OB/GYNs in Manhattan today if you suspect you may HPV or genital warts as this early detection and treatment of cervical dysplasia removes the cells before they can become cancerous.